karlpena/open-urls/README.md

 # open-urls
-Open multiple URLs, into new tabs, from file
+Open multiple URLs, into new tabs of a web browser, from a file

-# instructions / requirements
+# requirements
-- OSX
+- OSX / *nix
 - Chrome browser
+- Internet connectivity

+# instructions
-- Once you clone the repo, edit urls.txt with the url's you wish to open
+1. Once you clone the repo, edit urls.txt to be the list of urls you wish to open
+2. Make sure you are connected to the Interwebs
-- Run open-urls.txt
+3. Run ./open-urls.sh

+# updates
+- If you adapt this to run on other systems/browsers, feel free to submit the update and I will review and/or integrate it